Computer-Aided-Validation-Laboratory/cryo_probe_mockup/experimental_work_report.md

 The lighting in this setup was challenging since a powerful light source was required to illuminate the sample located ~1.4 m away.
 It was decided to use a ring light to avoid shadows from the cameras.
 This lighting then introduced another challenge: reflections from the probe itself.
-In order to combat the effect of these reflections, polariser film was placed in front of the light and polarising filters were attatched to the lenses.
+In order to combat the effect of these reflections, polarising film was placed in front of the light and polarising filters were attatched to the lenses.
 These polarisers greatly improved the quality of the images taken, and allowed them to be correlated through MatchID.
 Another issue with the lighting was the difficulty in producing images where no part of the sample was over-exposed or in shadow.
 This was possible with a smaller stereo angle between the cameras, but as the angle between the cameras increased this became a challenge and meant that MatchID struggled to correlate the images.